 “For thirteen days in October 1962 the world waited—seemingly on the brink of nuclear war—and hoped for a peaceful resolution to the Cuban Missile Crisis.
 In October 1962, an American U-2 spy plane secretly photographed nuclear missile sites being built by the Soviet Union on the island of Cuba.”
 JFK Library.
 Web-retrieved 3/23/2023.

 I was 9 years old.
 We were living in Houston.
-My parents stockpiled food and water; we had a plan for huddling in the hallway and putting our mattresses against the walls.
+My parents stockpiled food and water; we had a plan for huddling in the hallway and putting our mattresses against the walls to protect us in case they came tumbling down.
 A futile hopeless plan, but it made the tension very real.
 At school, we had recurring drills; we got under our desks and covered our eyes and the back of our necks and prayed for the all-clear bell; prayed that it really was just a drill.

 My father had told me in a very serious talk, that if I thought it was the real thing, that I should ignore the teacher and run home as fast as I could.
 All largely because of Allen Dulles, John F. Kennedy, and a few other men.

-There’s a common factor lurking there; it’s stamped into just about every war, violent crime, and cruelty throughout history.
+There’s a common factor lurking there; it is stamped into just about every war, violent crime, and cruelty throughout history.
 The crimes, wars, and cruelty are overwhelmingly carried out by men.
 Men are the problem.
 Let’s disenfranchise them.

 I’ll wager that a world governed by women would be a better place for just about everyone.
 No matter the activity, if it involves harming others, men dominate.